Main Role:

 Overview

-Colotron started as a university project for a programming course, but I kept improving upon it.
-Although it was my first attempt at coding a game completely on my own, I didn’t just want to make another platformer, I needed a core mechanic that makes room for versatile design.
-That’s how I came up with a color-swapping ability.
-The player can change the avatar’s color and can only interact with platforms and objects of the same color.
+Colotron started as a university project for a programming course, and it was my first attempt at coding a game completely on my own.
+The main gimmick of the game is that the player can change the avatar’s color and can only interact with platforms and objects of the same color.

 Technical aspects